Sadamu Koito

 3rd Battalion, K Company

 Sadamu Koito was born on July 7, 1919, in Wailuku, Maui, Territory of Hawaii.
 He was the son of Hinaichi and Naka (Minoda) Koito.
+He had five siblings: brothers Noboru, Isamu, and Raymond Masashi; and sisters Mitsuko, Harue, Hinae, and Akiko.
 His parents emigrated from the village of Kawachi, Hiroshima Prefecture, Japan, arriving on the French steamer, S.S.
 Amiral Fourichon, on January 12, 1908.
-They both worked for a sugar plantation, and by 1918, Hinaichi was self-employed as a carpenter.
+They both worked for the sugar plantation, and by 1918, Hinaichi was self-employed as a carpenter.

 Sadamu was educated at Wailuku Elementary and Intermediate Schools and Maui High School.
 In March 1934, he was one of seven Future Farmers of America (FFA) members from Wailuku to attend the annual Hawaii convention in Hilo on Hawaii island.
 In April 1935, he was among the 593 young men who attended the Hawaiian Association of the FFA annual convention at Kalakaua Intermediate School in Honolulu.
 For their public-speaking contest, he gave a speech entitled, “Vocational Education in Agriculture as an Educational Proposal for Hawaii.”
 In May 1940, he was elected Treasurer of the Maui Christian Endeavor Union, and was a member of the Wailuku Japanese Christian Church.

-In the 1940 Federal Census, Sadamu was living with his widowed father, brothers Noboru and Isamu, sisters Mitsuko, Harue, Hinae, and Akiko, and Noboru’s wife, Ai.
-His father and Noboru were employed by the Maui Record newspaper as printers, and Sadamu worked at the sugar mill.
-They lived to the rear of Vineyard Street.
-Another son, Raymond Masashi, born in 1911, was adopted as a child by Nagakatsu Kumao Otsuka, publisher of the Maui Record newspaper from 1916 to 1941.
+In 1940, Sadamu was living with his widowed father and brothers to the rear of Vineyard Street in Wailuku.
+His father and brother Noboru were employed by the Maui Record newspaper as printers, and Sadamu worked at the sugar mill.
+His youngest brother Raymond Masashi had been adopted as a child by Nagakatsu Kumao Otsuka, publisher of the Maui Record newspaper from 1916 to 1941.

-After months of training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
-They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Naples, Italy, on May 28.
+Following about a year of basic, unit, specialized training and field maneuvers, the 442nd left Camp Shelby by train for Camp Patrick Henry, Virginia, on April 22, 1944.
+They shipped out to the Mediterranean Theater of Operations in a large convoy of about 100 ships on May 2 and arrived at Naples, Italy, on May 28.

-Third Battalion was moved from the staging area in Septèmes, just outside Marseilles, on October 10, by rail up the Rhone Valley north to the Vosges Mountains.
-The train was an assortment of “40 and 8” boxcars.
+The Combat Team was moved from the staging area in Septèmes, just outside Marseilles, on October 10 by truck or rail boxcars north to the Vosges Mountains.
 They arrived in the assembly area at Charmois-devant-Bruyères at midnight on October 13.
-At 2:00 p.m. the next day the Combat Team began moving into position to attack the important road center of Bruyères the following morning.
+At 2:00 p.m. the next day, they began moving into position to attack the important rail and road center of Bruyères the following morning.
 After several days of intense fighting, the enemy had been cleared from the town and its surrounding hills, and on October 23, the 442nd was ordered to take the next town, Biffontaine.
 Finally, on October 24 they were taken off the front lines and put in reserve in nearby Belmont for a rest after eight days of heavy fighting, little to no sleep, harsh weather conditions, and many casualties.

 On the afternoon of October 26, the short rest was abruptly ended when the 442nd was ordered to go into the lines the next morning and fight through to rescue the “Lost Battalion,” the 1st Battalion of the 141st (Texas) Infantry Regiment.
 After moving too fast and over-reaching its support, they had become surrounded on three sides by the enemy and were unable to extricate themselves.
 The 2nd and 3rd Battalions of the 141st Infantry Regiment had tried to rescue them along with other units, but were thrown back each time they attacked.